Ludwig Göransson: 2008–2017: Community, "Awaken, My Love!", and Fruitvale Station

 In 2013, Göransson's first feature film came from fellow USC graduate Ryan Coogler.
 Göransson composed the score to Coogler's critically acclaimed drama Fruitvale Station, based on the fatal shooting of 22-year-old Oscar Grant.
 The film won the Grand Jury Prize and Audience awards in the Dramatic category at the 2013 Sundance Film Festival, also taking home the Avenir Prize and Un Certain Regard awards at the Cannes Film Festival.
 In August 2013, Göransson signed a management deal as a composer for Jay-Z's label, Roc Nation.
 That year he also composed the music for the movie We're the Millers.
 In 2015, Coogler and Göransson again worked together this time on the critically acclaimed Rocky franchise film Creed.
 By 2016–17, he was scoring True Memoirs of an International Assassin, Central Intelligence and Everything, Everything.

+2018–2022: Black Panther, "This is America", and The Mandalorian

 In 2018, Göransson and Coogler came together for their third collaboration, Black Panther.
 Göransson set out to create a score that would sit somewhere between traditional African instrumentation and a traditional superhero score.
 In order to do this he travelled to Senegal to research traditional African music and instruments.
 There he met musician Baaba Maal whose voice is featured in the score, singing in his native Fula language.
 He later traveled to the International Library of African Music in South Africa, founded by Hugh Tracey, where he listened to recordings of traditional musicians to ensure the score had a culturally traditional sound.
 In 2019, Göransson's score for Black Panther won the Academy Award for Best Original Score and the Grammy Award for Best Score Soundtrack for Visual Media.